Create a Family Fun Day Around Your Running or Walking

 4. Take a piece of rope looped around your child’s waist and have them pull you like they’re the draft horse and you’re the driver.

 5. Have soccer ball dribbling races across a grassy field.
 Or, soccer ball relays where you pass to a partner.

 6. Take your mp3 player or smartphone and play energizing music that everyone can run to and try to match their cadence to the beat.

-7. Do a version of Fahrtleks (short intervals run at different speeds) where each person in the family gets to pick a speed and a target ahead to run to.
-Increments should be no longer than 200 meters.
+7. Do a version of Fahrtleks (short interval runs at different speeds) where each person in the family gets to pick a speed and a target ahead to run to.
+Increments should be no longer than 100 meters.

-Sometimes it sounds like a lot to get everybody off the couch and moving, but it's well worth the effort.
-You now what they say… “The family that plays together…”
+Sometimes it sounds like a lot to get everybody off the couch and moving, but it’s well worth the effort.
+You know what they say… “The family that plays together…”